-The taste and aroma of the cacao nibs are highly dependent on the variety, the fermentation process and the roasting profile of the cacao beans.
+The taste and aromas of the cocoa nibs depend heavily on the variety, the fermentation process and the roasting profile of the cocoa beans.
 There are different types of cocoa beans - you can find out more about this in our article about cocoa beans.
 They develop different aromas depending on their origin and type of cultivation.
-The second key to taste is the way it is fermented.
-After all, the taste of the nibs can be influenced during roasting - or simply by omitting it.
-Raw cacao bean nibs often have a more fruity flavor.
+The second adjustment screw for the taste is the method of fermentation.
+Finally, the taste of the nibs can be influenced during roasting - or by leaving them out.
+Nibs made from raw cocoa beans often have a fruity taste.
 Roasted nibs, on the other hand, tend to have light roasted notes and a strong chocolaty taste.

 Bake to the roots

-Incidentally, nibs can also be used wonderfully for cooking.
-For example, we use them regularly in banana bread or in dark chocolate cookies.
+By the way, nibs can also be used wonderfully for cooking.
+For example, we regularly use them in banana bread or dark chocolate cookies.
 Especially its crunch but also its slightly bitter note are a great addition.
-If you like it healthier, you can also make Energy Balls or Bliss Balls with the cocoa nibs.
+If you prefer something healthier, you can also make energy balls or bliss balls with the cocoa nibs.
 You can also make an excellent cocoa brew from the nibs, supplemented with a few cocoa shells.

 From Nibs to Bar

-Of course, you can also use the nibs to do the obvious: chocolate.
-Admittedly, this chocolate might not be like you're used to.
-Ground with a stone mill, a homemade chocolate can be an exciting alternative to the chocolate from the supermarket shelf.
+Of course, you can also do the obvious thing with the nibs: chocolate.
+Admittedly, this may not be the chocolate you're used to.
+Homemade chocolate, ground in a stone mill, can be an exciting alternative to chocolate from the supermarket shelf.
 And another advantage: you know exactly what's inside.
 No additives, no plasticizers and no vegetable fats.
-The homemade bars only contain what belongs inside: cocoa beans and (cane) sugar.
+The homemade bars only contain what belongs: cocoa beans and (cane) sugar.

 Do you want to buy cocoa nibs?
 Look no further!